 \section{Application to the MIGHTEE-COSMOS Field}

 Having established and tested our optimal deblending strategy on realistic simulations, including spatially varying noise and positional offsets, we now apply this approach to the MIGHTEE‑COSMOS low‑resolution map.
-This section details the construction of the final prior catalog and mask, and presents the results of the deblending; the outcome is a high-fidelity source catalog and number counts.
+This section details the construction of the final prior catalogue and mask, and presents the results of the deblending; the outcome is a high-fidelity source catalogue and number counts.

-\subsection{Prior list}
+\subsection{Prior List}

 Based on the simulation results in Section \ref{sec:sim_validation}, we adopt the \texttt{Radio-Likely Prior} as part of our deblending strategy for the primary scientific analysis.
 The results from this high-purity approach are presented in the main body of this section.
 For completeness, the results from the \textit{Comprehensive L\textsubscript{IR} Prior} are presented in Appendix \ref{appendix:lir}, where they serve as a valuable real-world confirmation of our simulation findings.